wangd12rpi/fin-llm/README.md

 # FinLoRA: Finetuning Quantized Large Language Models for Financial Applications Using Low-Rank Adaptation

+FinLoRA: Open counterpart of BloombergGPT

 ## Introduction

 ### Motivation

-Large Language Models (LLMs) have shown remarkable performance, but pre-training and fine-tuning LLMs can be computationally expensive.
-The low-rank and quantization techniques show success.
-Our project aims to provide a thorough evaluation of these techniques with a focus on financial applications.
+Financial large Language Models (FinLLMs) have shown remarkable performance, but pre-training LLMs can be computationally expensive.
+The low-rank and quantization techniques are promising.

 ### Current XBRL Tasks